openeemeter/caltrack/data-prep/README.md

 #### Included Summary statistics

-- Number of total usage records
+- Total number of usage records
 - Number of unique SPIDs
 - Total number of missing hours across all usage records
 - Total number of estimated hours across all usage records